goldenson/maximeorefice/_posts/2020-04-27-application-database.md

 A transaction is either **completed** or not.

-By default `pg` has an auto commit mode which means Each SQL statement is ran in a transaction.
+By default `pg` has an auto-commit mode which means each SQL statement is run in a transaction.

 - `A: Atomicity`
 - `C: Consistency`
 - `I: Isolation`
 - `D: Durability`

-Any errors that happens within a transaction **aborts** the transaction.
+Any error that happens within a transaction **aborts** the transaction.

 ```sql
 /* COMPLETE A TRANSACTION */